ln2r/jinsoyun/README.md

 DM me on discord for the invitation url (Username and tag on the bottom of this file).

 ### Self-Host
 If you want to host the bot yourself just follow the instruction below.
-The downside is you need to update daily, weekly and event data manually ([manual data api]((http://jinsoyun.ln2r.web.id/api/))).
+The downside is you need to update daily, weekly and event data manually.

 **Requirements**:
 * [Discord App Token](https://discordapp.com/developers/applications/) - [Guide how to get Discord App Token](https://anidiots.guide/getting-started/getting-started-long-version)